MVS-99/MVS-99/README.md

 I have a solid academic background, with a Master's degree in Connected Industry 4.0 and a Bachelor's degree in Electronics and Automation Engineering from Universidad Carlos III de Madrid.
 I also had the privilege to study Applied Industrial Electronics at Aalborg University during my Erasmus program.

+Currently, I'm harnessing my expertise as a Cybersecurity Project Engineer at Jember GmbH, focusing on embedded systems development in the automotive sector.
+While my role often involves technical management, my approach remains deeply intertwined with hands-on development, as I also need to develop, review and integrate code on my own.

 In terms of technical skills, I'm proficient in a variety of areas:

 - **Data Management**: Experience with various databases and data flow design, understanding the importance of data integrity and availability.